 Once used as an additive to make a little paint go further, lead is now recognized as a harmful toxin.

 Canadian paint manufacturers have agreed to restrictions on lead in paint since 1991.
-If your home was built prior to that, as many homes in Toronto and Southern Ontario were, lead paint was probably applied to the interior surfaces.
+If your managed property was built prior to that, as many properties in Toronto and Southern Ontario were, lead paint was probably applied to the interior surfaces.
 Even if the old plaster walls have been replaced with fresh new drywall, the window sills and door frames may still have a layer or two of lead hiding under the newer paint.

 Is Lead Paint Really That Harmful?